 - Point of No Return: Once you've crossed over to a new map, any place you visited previously is gone for good.
 Justified in that the heroes lack a Global Airship to quickly ferry them around the world, relying mostly on slow travel across oceans.
 Again, this does not (usually) apply to the later two games.

 - Same Story, Different Names: Grandia's Angelou civilization mistakenly created the dark god Gaia through their own hubris, and were destroyed by the very same technology which built their great cities.
 Grandia II has a slight inversion of this story, with mankind enjoying the blessing from a benevolent god, but losing its autonomy in the process.
 The parallel between both games is illustrated in cutscenes showing humans making buildings appear out of thin air.

 - So Long, and Thanks for All the Gear: Averted, and then some.
-The departed party members not only leaves behind their gear, but all of their accumulated skill and magic points, which can be re-applied to any character you want.
+In the first two games, the departed party members not only leave behind their gear, but all of their accumulated skill and magic points, which can be re-applied to any character you want.

-- Spell Levels: Grandia games have three tiers of magic, each with their own sets of magic points.
+- Spell Levels: The first Grandia game has three tiers of magic, each with its own set of magic points.

-- Status Buff: Recurring spells Diggin', WOW! and Runner.
+- Status Buff: Recurring spells Diggin', WOW!, Speedy and Runner.

 - Tech Points